The 10th Annual

 Hi & She:kon!

-Join us for the ninth annual “Two Row (Wampum) on the Grand (River)” and paddle down the Grand River with Haudenosaunee Nations!
+Join us for the tenth annual “Two Row (Wampum) on the Grand (River)” and paddle down the Grand River with Haudenosaunee Nations!
 We’re following up the successful 2013 Two Row Wampum Renewal Campaign on the Hudson River, the 2016 and the 2017 Two Row On The Grand.
 2018 and 2019 saw more great experiences of paddling, sharing meals, campgrounds and teachings.
 2020 and 2021 presented us with a new way of paddling with respect and friendship.
-2022 and 2023 brought back a full paddle, adding one more day to break up the long stretch from Cayuga to Dunnville.
+2022 brought back a full paddle, adding one more day to break up the long stretch from Cayuga to Dunnville.
 We also won a tourism award for partnerships!

 This coming summer’s event will be another symbolic enactment of our original Two Row Wampum treaty – put in place over 400 years ago.
 Help us embody the treaty, paddling down the Grand River from Cambridge to Port Maitland.

-We will paddle in Two Rows when possible – one Indigenous row, and one ally row – to demonstrate the simple concept of the Two Row Wampum Treaty.
-Our teachings say to paddle down the “river of life” on parallel paths, as friends close enough to help each other, but not so close as to disrupt each other’s path, interacting with the Good Mind, good words and good actions.
+We will paddle in Two Rows when possible – one Indigenous row, and one ally row – to embody the simple concept of the Two Row Wampum Treaty.
+Our teachings say to paddle down the “river of life” on parallel paths, as friends close enough to help each other, but not so close as to disrupt each other’s path; interacting with the Good Mind, good words and good actions.

 Together, we will share the river, campgrounds, meals, educational events, traditional teachings, interactive dancing, storytelling, and sharing circles.
+Not to mention Open Mic Night!

 Itinerary for 2024